nclabteam/NHPA/README.txt

 - Experimental set up: please refer to NHPA experimental setup section and THPA experimental setup guidelines.

 - Application to be deployed can be found in app/ directory.
 1 application deployment is deployed on each node.
+You should replace nodeName in the yaml file with your actual node name.

 - In NHPA, HPA is enabled for each edge node in the cluster: